SDooman/bootstrap-data-1/unit_3/unit_3.md

 a table using `sieve`:

 ## Exercise
- - A table with every president who is a member of the "Democratic" party
+ - A table with every president who is from "Virginia".
- - A table with every president who is from "Virginia"
+ - A table with every food with less than 15g of fat.
+ - Select only *food, fat* from the table above, and order it by fat in ascending order.

 ## <a id="extending"></a> Extending